-The Sullied Sediments project was officially launched at our kick-off meeting in Amsterdam in January 2017.
-We were delighted to be joined by representatives from the Joint Secretariat, our beneficiaries and advisory partners for an in-depth discussion about the practical delivery of our project and the outputs, results and impact we are striving to achieve.
+The Sullied Sediments project was officially launched at a kick-off meeting in Amsterdam in January 2017.
+We were delighted to be joined by representatives from the Joint Secretariat, our beneficiaries (budgeted partners) and advisory partners for an in-depth discussion about the practical delivery of our project and the outputs, results and impact we are striving to achieve.
 It was a great opportunity to meet new colleagues and see the partnership come together for the first time.
 We are looking forward to the next three years!

 Many of the inland waterways in the European Union are under threat due to the introduction of Watch List chemicals that are not currently regulated under the European Water Framework Directive.
 These chemicals include the so-called “gender benders” such as estradiol and the contraceptive pill, and other pharmaceutical drugs such as triclosan and diclofenac, which have been shown to be harmful to wildlife.
 These chemicals are introduced to our waterways as a result of our day-to-day activities and through industry.
 Regardless of the source, they accumulate in the sediments in our rivers and canals.

 Water regulators and managing authorities do not always know the levels, the locations or the impacts of these pollutants.
 Nor do they have the tools to assess sediments confidently and make decisions with regard to managing them.
 An interdisciplinary partnership of scientific experts, regulators and water managers led by the University of Hull (UK) will develop and test new tools to better assess, treat and prevent contamination from these chemicals.
 This work will be carried out at nine sites, all of which have a history of sediment problems, in the North Sea Region’s Elbe, Humber and Scheldt river catchments.